 How Does this Apply to a Combat Medic?

 In its original form, PFC applied only to Special Operations medics and corpsmen operating in regions where medical support was limited.
-Over the last 15 years, we have become accustomed to well-developed theaters of war where medical assets were positioned close to the fighting.
+This is no longer the case.
+Over the last two decades, we have become accustomed to well-developed theaters of war where medical assets were positioned close to the fighting.
 Often, a wounded Soldier or Marine could expect to be in an operating room within 45 minutes of being injured.
+Medical personnel of all ranks take for granted the rapid response of medical evacuation assets.

-There have been many occasions where evacuation was delayed by hostile fire.
-Even resources like Pedro, the U.S. Air Force’s Pararescue Squadrons, can be grounded in bad weather.
+However, there have been many occasions where evacuation was delayed by hostile fire or “red” grounding weather conditions.
+Even armed evacuation assets like Pedro, the U.S. Air Force’s Pararescue Squadrons, can be grounded in bad weather.
 As we draw down in places like Iraq and Afghanistan, many medics and corpsmen have since realized that a delay in medical evacuation is not only possible but increasingly likely.
-As we move into places without the benefit of the robust evacuation capability we are used to, we will be faced with the problem of PFC.
+As we move into places without the benefit of the robust evacuation capability we are used to, we will be faced with the operational problem of PFC.
+The question is, will we be ready?

 What Are the Ten Capabilities?